 Although there are a lot of flaws in this study (e.g. no control group, short time-frame, 95% men) this is still a study worthwhile factoring in as part of the overall evidence.

 One key line of this study that is vital if you were to implement a ketogenic diet is that “on the day the diet was initiated, diabetes medications were reduced – generally, insulin doses were halved, and sulfonylurea doses were halved or discontinued.”
-If this part isn’t factored in, it is pretty much guaranteeing hypoglycaemia.
+If this part isn’t factored in, it is pretty much-guaranteeing hypoglycaemia.
 Potentially this is a barrier to dietitians recommending this style of diet, since it means the medical team needs to be on board to adjust insulin and medication dosages accordingly.

 And now for the most controversial one: 12-20weeks on a ~850kcal/day diet.
 The study went for a full year and after that 850kcal diet (using meal replacement shakes, soups and non-starchy vegetables), there were food reintroduction and weight-loss maintenance phases.
-This was compared to a more traditional control group, similarly to how the CSIRO diet study was set up.
+This was compared to a more traditional control group, similar to how the CSIRO diet study was set up.

 At 12 months 24% of participants had lost >15kg in the intervention group and nobody in the control group had achieved that level of weight-loss.
 Diabetes remission (HbA1C <6.5% with at least 2 months without medication) was achieved in 46% of participants in the intervention group and 4% of participants in the control group.
 Of the people who lost 15kg or more, 86% went into remission.

-Going back to the medications problem from the ketosis study, this study involved a drastic approach as well.
+Going back to the problem of the medication from the ketosis study, this study involved a drastic approach as well.
 The wording used was “withdrawal of antidiabetic and antihypertensive drugs” at the start of the trial.
 I’m not sure if I’m interpreting that correctly, but it could mean that they completely discontinued those medications right at the start.
 At a minimum, it was likely a significant reduction in medication initially.

 This is an approach I have no desire to put in place with clients, but it is still interesting nonetheless.
 Almost 50% of people went into remission from diabetes.
 Most people with diabetes would absolutely love to no longer need medications or worry about their BGL’s.
 It would be fascinating to see the long-term results though.
 What happens to these participants in 5-10 years’ time?